alxndr42/co2-sensor/README.md

 Prometheus metrics should be available at http://co2sensor/metrics (or your custom device name).

-The folder `grafana` contains example Grafana dashboards, compatible with the included `config.yaml`.
+The [grafana](grafana) folder contains example Grafana dashboards.

+The [hackydash](hackydash) folder contains a simple HTML dashboard.

 ## Sensor Calibration